cloudmesh/cloudmesh-cloud/documentation/source/vagrant-other.md

-For example, if user try to download `~/foo.txt` simultaneously from `node1` and `node2`, and designate `./bar/foo.txt` as the host file path, then `ehvagrant ` will automatically modify the host file path, copy `~/foo.txt` on `node1` into `./bar/node1/foo.txt` and copy `~foo.txt`on `node2` into `./bar/node2/foo.txt`.
+For example, if user try to download `~/foo.txt` simultaneously from `node1` and `node2`, and designate `./bar/foo.txt` as the host file path, then `cm4` will automatically modify the host file path, copy `~/foo.txt` on `node1` into `./bar/node1/foo.txt` and copy `~foo.txt`on `node2` into `./bar/node2/foo.txt`.